8 reasons to go wild about Glasgow & Islay, Jura and Colonsay

 #6 Wild at Heart

 Islay is home to an array of incredible wildlife, from rare butterflies to iconic Scottish creatures such as otters, seals and eagles.
-Join Wild Islay Birding for an unforgettable wildlife tour of the island.
+Join Islay Outdoors for an unforgettable wildlife tour, a fishing trip or bird-watching.

 #7 Paddle or Pedal